“If someone asks about your hope as a believer, always be ready to explain it. But do this in a gentle and respectful way” (1 Peter 3:15-16, NLT).

 Congratulations!
 You’ve created your personal testimony.

 The Lord can use you to help others come to know Christ.
 Ask God for opportunities to share your story and the gospel with others.
-Explore more articles on sharing the gospel to learn more.
+Explore “Share the Gospel” to learn more.